Green Energy & Renewables: 2023 Valuation Multiples

-The distribution of the multiples across the sample is pretty regular, which the top 25% of performers peaching in Q2 2021 and then falling again, with the whole cohort fitting in the 1x – 18x range at the end of 2021, with the median 50% staying between 6.5x and 11.7x.
+The distribution of the multiples across the sample has seen very little skew until 2021, which the top 25% of performers peaking in Q2 2021 and then falling again, with the whole cohort fitting in the 1x – 18x range by the end of 2021, with the median 50% staying between 6.5x and 11.7x.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-In terms of EBITDA valuation multiples, we see a relatively similar trend: although multiples didn’t grow as steadily as the revenue ones throughout last year, they peaked in Q4 2020 at 18.2x and then staying relatively stable after a small correction.
-The median EBITDA multiple for Green Energy companies in Q4 2021 was 15.9x.
+In terms of EBITDA valuation multiples, we see a relatively similar trend, peaking at 18.2x in Q4 2020 and then declining slowly back to pre-pandemic levels.
+The median EBITDA multiple for Green Energy companies in Q4 2022 was 12.3x.

-Companies with a high degree of differentiation—which use multiple renewable sources to produce Green Energy—such as Canadian producer Innergex, or Renova Inc. in Japan, were able to achieve the highest multiples, consistently being valued over 30x or 40x their EBITDA.
+Companies with a high degree of differentiation—which use multiple renewable sources to produce Green Energy—such as Canadian producer Innergex, or Renova Inc. in Japan, were able to achieve the highest multiples, consistently being valued over 20x or 30x their EBITDA.

 Source: YCharts In the chart above, the lines indicate the range of EV/EBITDA multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.